 The question of what is a “real” symptom is often used to rationalize views against the importance of placebo effects.
 This view is that if the placebo helps then the symptom wasn’t real to begin with.
 But, there is much evidence that placebos can have definite physiological effects including altering hormones, the neurological autonomic responses, the immune system, and behavior.

 Studies show effectiveness of placebos in Parkinson’s disease, asthma, chronic pain and depression.
 They have helped lower mortality in cardiovascular diseases.
-All of these involve the patient’s knowing that they are receiving a treatment.
+All of these involve the patient’s knowing that they are receiving treatment.
+Some who are on placebo may also have a med card for medical marijuana to help them with their pain, this may have to be stopped when they are doing their placebo treatment, it is up to the doctors who are conducting the treatment.

 One study gave people three different placebo creams and they were told that each had different strengths.
 The three different levels of placebo creams reduced experimental applied pain in the same three levels.
 The control group and weak placebo had little effect.
 The “strongest” cream had a marked effect in reducing the pain.
 Measurements were, also, made of pupil diameters, vital signs and EEGs, which, also showed gradual lessening of pain reactions over several applications.
 More trials further reduced the measured pain effects.